dusmel/engineering-playbook/README.md

 The **Technology Department** is the engine of scale at Andela with a strategic focus on capturing data, putting things into systems and increasing productivity.

-The **Engineering Team** at Andela drives the implementation and delivery of improvements to that engine.
+The **Engineering Team** at Andela drives the implementation and delivery of improvements to that engine, and focuses on delivering solutions faster and in a scalable way.